vid/SenseBase/README.md

 npm install SenseBase

+You will need to have make and g++ installed for some components.

-# Manual install
+# Manual install part

 * Copy tika-app (tested with tika-app-1.4.jar) to ext-lib for document conversion to match bin/extractText.sh

 # Configure

-* create a config.js:
+create a config.js:

     var domain = 'my.great.domain';